InformaticsMatters/fragmentor/README.md

 ### Create Inchi Keys

-The Create Inchi step will identify any molcules that have not had inchi keys generated yet and process them.
+The Create Inchi step will identify any molecules that have not had inchi keys generated yet and process them.
 It is not vendor/library specific and can be run as follows:

 ```
 $ ansible-playbook site-inchi.yaml  \